 Plan the cluster resource scaling frequency

-Typically, when a large cluster runs stably, the control planes in the cluster do not have stress.
-When the cluster initiates an operation on a large scale, such as creating or deleting large amounts of resources or scaling out or scaling in large numbers of nodes, the control planes may be overloaded.
+In large-scale Kubernetes clusters, the control plane typically operates under minimal load during stable states.
+However, when the cluster initiates an operation on a large scale, such as creating or deleting large amounts of resources or scaling out or scaling in large numbers of nodes, the control planes may be overloaded.
 As a result, the cluster performance is compromised, the response latency increases, and your services may be interrupted.

 For example, a cluster contains 5,000 nodes.
 If a large number of pods run stably in the cluster for long-term businesses, the loads of the control planes do not increase.
 However, if the cluster contains 1,000 nodes and you want to create 10,000 temporary jobs or add 2,000 nodes within 1 minute, the loads of the control planes spike.